 During hot weather like this it is hard to believe that the sun is ninetythree million (93,000,000) miles away.
 The sun is so hot that it keeps the earth warm across that great distance.
-The sun is so bright that it gives us daylight --and meenlight, if you remember what you read last week--across all those miles.
+Tho sun is so bright that it gives us daylight -- and moonlight, if you remember what you read last week -- across all those miles.

-back to his wife and son.
-"Lot the Eskimos have this hole; I have made you a better one anyway."
+"Lot tho back to his wife and son.
+Eskimos have this hole; I have made you a bottor one anyway."

-So the seal family wont swimming, and swimming, and swimming away never to come back again.
-So, of course, Ti Luk and her father and her mother and wee baby brother did not eatch those scals.
-But after they had waited and waited a long time, they just laughed and wont hence to a nice dinner of frezen fish and raw blubber, and father and nother and wee baby brother thought Ti Luk's new white suit was very grand and beautiful.
+So the seal family went swimming, and swimming, and swimming away never to come back again.
+So, of course, Ti Luk and her father and her mother and woo baby brother did not catch those scals.
+But after they had waited and waited a long time, they just laughed and wont home to a nice dinner of frozon fish and raw blubber, and father and nother and wee baby brother thought Ti Luk's now white suit was very grand and beautiful.

-By Dorothy W. Ridor
+By Dorothy W. Ridor ATTIMUTOT PARENTS!!
+CLOSING DATES EXTENDED

-ATTENTION MRENTSIL CLOSING DATES EXTENDED
+The closing time for the receipt of applications has been extended for the following Civil Service examinations:

-The closing time for the receipt of applications has been extended for the following Civil Service examinations: Assistant Home Economist, \$2600 a year Junior Home Economist, \$2000 a year Junior in Home Economics Information, \$2000 a year.
+Assistant Home Economist, \$2600 a year \$ 2000 a year Junior Home Economist, Junior in Home Economics Information, \$2000 a year.
 For further information apply to Civil Service Board of Examiners.